 Just as the government-run Private Property Debris Removal program provided a cost-effective, nimble, and highly effective option to support private property owners and local governments at scale, we owe it to residents to move equally effectively into rebuilding homes, businesses, and infrastructure.
-As recommended by the independent Blue Ribbon Commission on Climate Action and Fire Safe Recovery, ULI's Project Recovery, and other independent thought leaders on disaster recovery, with a unified, all-of-government approach, we can streamline this complex rebuilding effort, prioritize and support the return of all residents and businesses, and implement proactive, large-scale fire mitigation projects.
+The cities of Los Angeles, Malibu, Pasadena, and Sierra Madre entrusted the County to lead this unprecedented program to much success.
+As recommended by the independent Blue Ribbon Commission on Climate Action and Fire Safe Recovery, ULI's Project Recovery, and other independent thought leaders on disaster recovery, with a unified, all-of-government approach, we can streamline this complex rebuilding effort, prioritize and support the return of all residents and businesses, and implement proactive, large-scale fire mitigation projects, and include all willing local government partners.
 Without bold, coordinated action, we risk further displacement, rising insurance costs, and deepening community and first responder vulnerability to future fire events.

-- I, THEREFORE, MOVE, that the Board of Supervisors, direct County Counsel report back in writing in seven days with a report detailing the viability of Los Angeles County serving as a Rebuilding Authority across all jurisdictions impacted by the January 2025 wildfires and any legal authorities that would require state authorizing legislation to fulfil the following roles: - Issue, deploy, and implement tax increment financing, federal, state, and philanthropic funds; - Manage and coordinate rebuilding and related logistics between public and private reconstruction; - 3) Purchase lots at a fair price for land banking, with first look sale options provided to returning residents and their families and to create community amenities such as open space that could promote community-scale resiliency;
+- I, THEREFORE, MOVE, that the Board of Supervisors, direct County Counsel to report back in writing in seven days with a report detailing the legal viability of Los Angeles County serving as a Rebuilding Authority, including in any jurisdictions impacted by the January 2025 wildfires, and the December 2024 Franklin Fire, that voluntarily seek this partnership with the County.
+The report should detail the County's current authorities, any new required authorities, and any state authorization required to implement the following roles: - 1) Issue, deploy, and implement tax increment financing, federal, state, and philanthropic funds; - 2) Manage and coordinate rebuilding and related logistics between public and private reconstruction;

-4) Work with builders to reconstruct properties to resilient construction standards and that prioritize strategies for accelerated and cost-effective rebuilding;

-5) Create economies of scale for acquiring equipment and materials by bulk purchasing critical construction materials;

-6) Support the reconstruction workforce by partnering with trades, facilitating training, and creating temporary workforce housing;

-7) Enhance financing options for families that lack the ability to cover costs of rebuilding by partnering with private lenders, community development finance institutions, private philanthropy, and non-profits;

-Facilitate reconstruction of lost rental housing stock, including by promotion of accessory dwelling units;

-Carry out other activities that enhance property insurability and promote a resilient and sustainable recovery; and

-10) Provides a meaningful mechanism for community engagement.
+- 3) Purchase lots at a fair price for land banking, with first look sale options provided to returning residents and their families and to create community amenities such as open space that could promote community-scale resiliency; - 4) Work with builders to reconstruct properties to resilient construction standards and that prioritize strategies for accelerated and cost-effective rebuilding; - 5) Create economies of scale for acquiring equipment and materials by bulk purchasing critical construction materials; - 6) Support the reconstruction workforce by partnering with trades, facilitating training, and creating temporary workforce housing; - 7) Enhance financing options for families that lack the ability to cover costs of rebuilding by partnering with private lenders, community development finance institutions, private philanthropy, and non-profits; - Facilitate reconstruction of lost rental housing stock, including by promotion of accessory dwelling units; - Carry out other activities that enhance property insurability and promote a resilient and sustainable recovery; and - 10) Provides a meaningful mechanism for community engagement.